A quadratically enriched count of rational curves: Degree

+By Proposition~\ref{pr:htpyinvtsheaf_iso_Xtopi0}, we can refine our definition of the degree of a map with codomain $Y$ to lie in $\sGW(\pi_0^{\mathbb{A}^1}(Y))$ when $Y$ is a smooth $k$-scheme.
+In particular, when $Y$ is $\bbb{A}^1$-connected, the degree lies in $\GW(k)$.

 There are alternate connectivity conditions in $\bbb{A}^1$-homotopy theory which also give rise to a $\GW(k)$-valued degree.
 The notion of $\bbb{A}^1$-chain connected varieties was defined in \cite[Definition 2.2.2]{AsokMorel} as follows.
 Let $L$ be a finitely generated separable extension of $k$, which is defined to mean that there exists a subextension $k \subseteq E \subseteq L$ such that $E$ is purely transcendental over $k$ and $L$ is separable and algebraic over $E$.
 Let $y$ and $y'$ be $L$-points of $Y$.

 \begin{df} \cite[Definition 2.2.2]{AsokMorel} An {\em elementary $\bbb{A}^1$-equivalence between $y$ and $y'$} is a map $f: \bbb{A}^1_L \to Y_L$ such that $f(t) = y$ and $f(t')=y'$ for some $t,t'$ in $\bbb{A}^1(L)$. \end{df}